halllo/MReplace/README.md

 MReplace
 ========

-Allows for replacement of instance and static methods and properties without any profiler.
+Supports replacing public and private instance methods, static methods and properties without any profiler.
 I use Ziad Elmalki's technique for the replacing of two MethodBase objects (http://www.codeproject.com/Articles/37549/CLR-Injection-Runtime-Method-Replacer).

 ```csharp
 [TestMethod]